jupytercloud-project/jupyterhub-libcloudspawner/docs/install.md

 ## Installation

-On your Jupyterhub instance, install dependencies and **jupyter-libcloudspawner** from Pypi.
+On your Jupyterhub instance, install dependencies and **libcloudspawner** from Pypi.

 ```
 pip install jupyterhub
-pip install apache-libcloud
-pip install Jinja2
-pip install jupyter-libcloudspawner
+pip install libcloudspawner
 ```